mangama/Bootstrap-Portfolio/README.md

 Steps:

-1. Create two new GitHub repositories and name them Bootstrap-Portfolio and Responsive-Portfolio.
-Clone these repositories to your computer.
+1. Created a new GitHub repository and named it Bootstrap-Portfolio.

-2. Inside the  Bootstrap-Portfolio repository, I created an index.html, portfolio.html and contact.html.
+2. Inside the  Bootstrap-Portfolio repository cloned on my comupter, I created an index.html, portfolio.html and contact.html.
 Using Bootstrap, I recreated a portfolio site with the following items:
     - A navbar
     - A responsive layout (remember the grid, rows and columns are your friends).eg.
 On an xs screen, content should take up the entire screen.
 On sm and larger screens, you should have some margins on the left and right side of the screen.
 Check out various sites on your mobile device versus your computer to see this in action!